What the Anniversary of the Warsaw Ghetto Uprising Means to Me

 BRONKA FEINMESSER - "MARYSIA WITH BLUE EYES" - HER GERMAN-ISSUED ID USED AFTER LEAVING THE GHETTO, FOT.
 JERZY WARMANS ARCHIVE

-On the occasion of the upcoming 81st anniversary of the Warsaw Ghetto Uprising, we share a message from Jerzy Warman, son of Warsaw ghetto survivors and board member of American Friends of POLIN Museum.
+On the occasion of the upcoming 81st anniversary of the Warsaw Ghetto Uprising, we share a message from Jerzy Warman, son of Warsaw Ghetto survivors and Board Member of American Friends of POLIN Museum.

 Dear Friends,